ADD CONDITION

 Warnings and Precautions

-You should also stop taking the medication and contact your doctor if your cough lasts more than a week, keeps coming back, or is accompanied by fever, rash, or a persistent headache, as these may signal a more serious condition.
-Additionally, if a sore mouth does not improve within seven days, or if you notice ongoing irritation, pain, or redness that worsens, reach out to your healthcare provider for guidance.
+You should also stop using the medication and contact your doctor if your cough lasts more than a week, comes back frequently, or is accompanied by fever, rash, or a persistent headache.
+Additionally, if a sore mouth does not improve within seven days, or if you notice ongoing irritation, pain, or redness, seek medical advice.
+Before using this medication, talk to your doctor if you have a chronic cough from conditions like smoking, asthma, or emphysema, or if your cough includes a lot of mucus.

 Overdose